J-gonz-alt-3/ClientFSApp-NextJS_API_CSS_Vercel/README.md

 # Project Outline

-So this is a client project, that I was given permission to make public on my GitHub!

 This will be a Full Stack NextJS Web Application!

 This project WILL take some time, it is still NOT complete.